grahamgower/demes-c/README.md

 * `make pytest` compares the output of the C resolver to the output of the reference implementation in the demes-spec repo.
   This needs Python >= 3.10 with the packages listed in `tests/requirements.txt`.
-* Each of the above Makefile targets are called during the continuous integration github action that gets run when a pull request is opened.